 I support the right of Geert Wilders to visit Australia.
 He is not a racist and is not encouraging violence.
 He is opposed to the ideology of Islam which he sees as totalitarian.
 In a democracy we are entitled to hear these views particularly because they are not without merit.
-If violence occurs in response to the [...]
+If violence occurs in response [...]

 Greg Sheridan is correct.
 Immigration policy decision-making is most appropriately the province of elected politicians not unelected judges who seek to impose their values on the community.
 Their actions have damaged Australian democracy.

 One way of ridding ourselves of this unwarranted intrusion is to abandon the UN Convention on the Status of Refugees which reduces [...]

 Provided Julia Gillard can gain the co-operation of the East Timorese – things sound very much up in the air at present – her solution to the problem of illegal, queue-jumping migrants, by setting up an offshore processing facility is a good one.
 That it replicates the Howard Government’s policy doesn’t matter at all – [...]

 Labor’s 3 month suspension on the processing of illegal migrants from Sri Lanka and Afghanistan is a belatedly, inept response to those who seek to ‘queue jump’ their way into Australia as humanitarian migrants.
 Illegal people smuggling has got out of control not because circumstances have worsened in the countries of emigration – push factors [...]

 Sinclair Davidson states at Catallaxy that the decision to appoint a “Minister for Population” amounts to a racist return to an exclusionary white Australia policy.
 What a foolish post – the claim that the need to set constraints on the level of immigration is ‘racist’ represents a new low for Catallaxy.
 Davidson quotes Ludwig von [...]